 In other to successfully run sponsored ads properly on Facebook, you need to understand how Facebook structures adverts.

 A campaign means answers the question of: “What exactly are you trying to achieve with the Facebook ads”.
-Take for example, it’s December and I run a clothing line and I know during the Christmas festival I always have an upsurge in my number of customers, so I would run a campaign named: December Promo.
-Now I run the same clothing line, and we just released a new line of kids’ dresses and we want a lot of people to know about it, we would create another campaign for this purpose.
+Take, for example, it’s December and I run a clothing line, I know during that during Christmas I always have an upsurge in sales, so I decided to run a campaign named: December Promotion.
+Then in January we launch a new line of kids’ dresses and we want a lot of people to know about it, we would create another campaign for this purpose.

 2. Ad Set: